 - Tips for getting started and things to remember

 Welcome to An Introduction to Dance and Choreography in Second Life!
-During this workshop I’ll be introducing what I feel are the key aspects of dance and offer my own recommendations for building a strong foundation.
+During this workshop I’ll be introducing what I believe are the key aspects of dance and offer suggestions for building a strong foundation.
 One of the most difficult things about dance is getting started and enjoying the adventure!
 It is much too easy to let doubt or fear creep in, but I’m going to do my best to help you start out on the right foot!

 As you begin this most incredible journey, take advantage of the resources available to you!
 There are help groups, online videos, articles, and blog posts, various workshops available within the dance community, and others who make take you under their wing.
 Don’t forget performances!
 Visit as many venues and performances as you can over time.
 What appeals to you most?
-Style of dance, expression, etc. Slow and steady though!
+Style of dance, expression, etc. Slow and steady!
 If you try to learn too much at one time, it often leads to stress, and actually learning less than if you focus!
-Don’t be afraid to learn from different “teachers”.
-Just remember to take from it what makes sense to you!
+Don’t be afraid to learn from others.
+Just remember to take from it what makes sense to you and question everything.
 A broad range of learning and exposure can be a wonderful thing!
 This is your creativity process, always be true to yourself in the end.

 So, you’re interested in dance.
 Maybe you’ve gotten your feet wet, maybe you’ve even performed but want to bulk up your foundation – anything you haven’t done yet or considered.
 First question to ask yourself is: